sarahkeefe/documentation-test/site-files/5-build-container-image/apptainer-build.md

 After a successful build in Apptainer, you should have a file of .sif format in your build directory.
 In our build example command the filename would be "container_tutorial_1_0-dev.sif".

-Once your `apptainer build` command completes, list the files in your current directory:
+Once your `apptainer build` command completes, you can confirm that you have an image file by listing the files in your current directory:

 ```
 ls